robinweser/fela/docs/guides/UsageWithAngular2Dart.md

 # Usage with Angular 2 and TypeScript

 Fela was always designed with React in mind, but is **not** bound to React by default.
-To use it with Angular 2 and TypeScript you just need to install the normal fela library.
+To use it with Angular 2 and Dart you just need to install the normal Fela library.

 ## Example Project